Differential Privacy for Symbolic Systems with Application to Markov Chains: Simulation

 \subsection{Results for Different Initial States}

-We now consider different initial conditions.
-Let the adjacency parameter $k=1$.
-Figure~\ref{fig:error_epsilon_online} shows that for different initial conditions, Mechanism~\ref{mech:online_markov_mechanism} will generate outputs with different average errors.
-Specifically, at the same level of privacy, the online mechanism starting at state ``anywhere" tends to make fewer errors than starting at the state ``green".
-This is because the state ``green" deviates from the correct string.
-Mathematically, let~$s_t^o$ denote the random variable that is the output state at time $t$.
-Fix $\epsilon=5$.
-Then for $s_0^o=``anywhere"$ we have:
+We now consider different initial conditions of the Markov chain and explore how they affect the accuracy of private trajectories.
+Let the adjacency parameter $k = 1$.
+Figure~\ref{fig:error_epsilon_Gainesville_street} shows the average error between sensitive input words and private output words that start from three different initial states.
+For each initial state,~$1,000$ private output words were generated for each value of~$\epsilon$ to compute the average error.
+Figure~\ref{fig:error_epsilon_Gainesville_street} shows that for different initial conditions, Mechanism~\ref{mech:online_markov_mechanism} will generate outputs with different average errors.
+Specifically, at the same level of privacy, the online mechanism starting at the state “SW 34th St” tends to make fewer errors than when starting at the state “SW Archer Rd”.
+This is because the state “SW Archer Rd” deviates from the correct string.